SenseLogic/CODEX/README.md

 *   Uploaded images are saved with a timestamp suffix at the end of their file label, and kept in their original form or in lossless AVIF file format.
 *   Local and uploaded original raster images are converted to the AVIF file format at high compression ratios in the following resolutions :
     *   image_name.360.avif
+    *   image_name.480.avif
     *   image_name.640.avif
     *   image_name.1280.avif
     *   image_name.1920.avif
     *   image_name.3840.avif
-*   Database paths are storage-agnostic and don't specify resolutions :
+*   Database paths don't specify resolutions :
+    *   /local/path/to/image_name.avif
-    *   /path/to/image_name.avif
+    *   /global/path/to/image_name.avif
 *   Both the original and reencoded images share the same relative path and file label.
 *   The website must only use the images stored on the CDN and at the smallest appropriate resolution.
-*   A low-resolution image is shown while a high-resolution image is loaded.
+*   A low-resolution image should already be visible while the high-resolution image is still loaded.

 ## Version